Undergraduate Courses

 Topics

-This course is a continuation from CHM236H1 and further studies the chemistry of the elements across the periodic table.
-It will cover topics that include molecular symmetry, the bonding, structures, and properties of main group compounds and transition metal complexes.
+This course is a continuation from CHM236H1 which further studies the chemistry of the elements across the periodic table.
+It will cover topics that include the periodic properties of the elements, the structures, bonding and properties of main group compounds and transition metal complexes, inorganic solid-state materials, and solid-state chemistry with applications in advanced technologies.
 A strong emphasis on developing laboratory techniques and communication skills is made through the practical component of the course.
-CHM237H1 is strongly recommended for students exploring experimental synthetic chemistry as part of their degree program.
+CHM236H1 is strongly recommended for students exploring experimental synthetic chemistry as part of their degree program.

 Background